Never Say Goodbye (1946 film): Production

 The film was originally known as Don't Ever Leave Me and was based on an original story by Norma and Ben Barzman.
+The idea was Norma Barzman's and she worked on it with her husband Ben.
 It was purchased by Warner Bros. in June 1944 as a vehicle for Claire Foley, who had appeared in the play Janie, which had just been acquired by Warners for filming.
 Jesse L. Lasky was assigned to produce.
 Then in September, it was announced William Jacobs would produce instead.
+According to Norma Barzman, Warner Bros insisted Ben Barzman work on the script with S.K.
+Lauren rather than her.

-The project remained in development until June 1945, when it was in an article announced Errol Flynn would star.
+The project remained in development until June 1945, when it was announced that Errol Flynn would star.
 Flynn had been set to star in two action films, The Adventures of Don Juan and The Frontiersman, but both had been postponed.
 (Don Juan was shot some years later; The Frontiersman - postponed because "of the wartime travel problem, many location sequences being necessary for the story" - was never made.)
 The article mentioned that the plot of Don't Ever Leave Me was about a young girl who sends a photo of her widowed mother to a servicemen, which was also the plot of another film going to be made at Columbia around this time, Dear Mr Private.
 James Kern was assigned to direct.

 Eleanor Parker was allocated the female lead opposite Flynn.
 Newcomer Patti Brady was given the role of their daughter.
 Forrest Tucker was borrowed from Columbia to play his role.
-He later signed a long term contract with Warners.
+He later signed a long-term contract with Warners.

 In July 1945 the title was changed to Never Say Goodbye.

 Filming took place in August 1945.

 For the scene in which Phil puts on a "tough guy" front to intimidate Fenwick, Humphrey Bogart (uncredited) overdubbed Flynn's dialogue.